Simulation Challenge 2023

 As we all know, the global semiconductor chip supply is facing severe challenges this year.
 For a society that is highly dependent on electronic equipment, the technological innovation of the chip industry and the reconstruction of the manufacturing system may deeply affect the digital lifestyle we are familiar with.
 As researchers and developers in the field of simulation, we eagerly hope to use simulation modeling and analysis tools to solve bottleneck problems in chip manufacturing and improve the efficiency and resilience of the systems.
 Therefore, we sincerely invited Micron Semiconductor (Asia) as a co-organizer and sponsor of this competition, and one issue of their concerns will be chosen to be the topic of the Simulation Challenge 2023.
 We strongly encourage all who are interested in simulation to join us and try your hand at the Simulation Challenge!

-This competition will be co-organized by the ISEM Department of National University of Singapore, and Engineering at the University of Exeter.
-More information will be announced later.
+This competition will be co-organized by the ISEM Department of National University of Singapore, Engineering at the University of Exeter, ISE Department at KAIST, and Guanghua School of Management at Peking University.
 Stay tuned and keep a lookout on this page for more updates!

 For any inquiries, please feel free to drop our Simulation Challenge Chair, Dr. Li Haobin and Co-Chair, Dr. Martino Luis.